kelbyludwig/kel.bz/content/post/netfilter.md

 # Modifying Packets Using Netfilter

-Making minor modifications to packets appeared to be fairly simple (at least what I tried).
-If you google something similar to "modify packets netfilter" you will may not see many results.
+Making minor modifications to packets appeared to be simple (at least what I tried).
+If you google something similar to "modify packets netfilter" you may not see a ton of results.
 However, after a bit of research I learned that the data structure that represents a packet in Netfilter hooks is not specific to Netfilter but, the `sk_buff` type is a key Linux kernel data structure.
 Socket buffers are pretty large so I won't cover them in their